 Removable Partial Denture is less costly than a non-removable fixed bridge.

 A removable partial denture may replace only the back teeth on both sides so it is called a bilateral (both sides) partial denture.
 It may also replace front teeth as well as back teeth.
 If the removable partial denture only replaces missing teeth on one side in the back, then it is called a unilateral (one side) partial denture.
-Sometimes there is no back tooth for an abutment, so in this case, the only other option would be implants and crowns or implants and a fixed bridge, which is a superior treatment but considerably more expensive.
+Sometimes there is no back tooth for an abutment.
+So in this case, the only other option would be implants and crowns or implants and a fixed bridge.
+This is a superior treatment but considerably more expensive.
 A removable partial denture may cost between $2,400 and $4,000 depending on how many teeth, location of teeth, and how many clasps are required.

 There is “step up” in the quality of removable partial dentures.
-This is called a precision attachment partial denture and requires a crown with part of a precision attachment in the abutment teeth.
+This is called a precision attachment partial denture.
+It requires a crown with part of a precision attachment in the abutment teeth.
 Therefore, part of the precision attachment is within the crown and the other part is within the partial.
 This is a male/female-type union and limits significantly the unwanted movement of the partial denture.
-This process may be used when there is no back tooth for the back abutment.
-The cost would increase significantly over the normal removable partial as you would have to add in the expense of both the abutment crowns as well as the precision attachments.
+The dentist may use this process when there is no back tooth for the back abutment.
+The cost would increase significantly over the normal removable partial.
+You would have to add in the expense of both the abutment crowns as well as the precision attachments.
 The really acceptable thing about the precision attached partial is that there are no irritating clasps involved.

 There is another type of removable partial denture (RPD) which we call a “flipper.”
-It is considered a temporary or transitional RPD to be worn while the tissue heals or other treatments are occurring, therefore it is much less expensive.
+A flipper is considered a temporary or transitional RPD to be worn while the tissue heals or other treatments are occurring, therefore it is much less expensive.
 It is important that this appliance be worn only as a temporary as it is more inclined to cause gum disease and decay than other treatments.
-It should not be considered as a permanent appliance.
-It is also import to know that any removable appliance is will be faced with a similar problem, yet not as much as a “flipper.”
+The transitional RPD should not be considered as a permanent appliance.
+It is also important to know that any removable appliance will be faced with a similar problem, yet not as much as a “flipper.”
 Meticulous oral hygiene is required for any dental appliance as well as your natural teeth.
 That means proper brushing, flossing, and the use of toothpaste containing fluoride.

-When cleaning any kind of removable appliance, care must be taken not to drop the appliance which may chip a tooth, break the hard plastic, or even break off one of the clasps.
+When cleaning any kind of removable appliance, take care not to drop the appliance.
+Doing so may chip a tooth, break the hard plastic, or even break off one of the clasps.
 When cleaning, hold it over a sink filled with water or even a folded towel.
 Always use a denture cleanser with the American Dental Association Seal of Acceptance.
 And at night, when the partial is out of your mouth, always keep it wet by placing in water.
 Never let it dry out.
 After you have cleaned your partial, always floss your natural teeth and then brush with a fluoridated toothpaste.
 Remember that pets somehow have an affinity for chewing these things so place them where they cannot be reached by your pet.
 “The dog ate my homework” excuse will not work with your dentist!

-In most cases, your partial denture will need to be relined approximately after seven years as the tooth and gums under the plastic portion will recede or shrink to some degree and food will begin to trap beneath it.
+In most cases, your partial denture will need to be relined approximately after seven years.
+This is because the tooth and gums under the plastic portion will recede or shrink to some degree and food will begin to trap beneath it.
 Also remember to never try to adjust your partials yourself as you may do serious and irreversible damage.
 Never use over-the-counter glue for a quick repair.
 Most repairs in the dental office can be performed that day or one day afterward.